OpenTTD/website/_screenshots/special-gamestar.md

 ---
 ---

-One of our first publications in the German magazine GameStar.
+One of our first publications in the German magazine GameStar (Linux special 01/2005).